 As a key part of Edinburgh Theological Seminary’s long-term development, the Centre for Mission required a unique visual identity of its own, whilst at the same time continuing to be recognised as an integral part of the Seminary and the Free Church of Scotland.

-The design process began with plenty of research and discussion with staff to gain a deep understanding of the core ethos and long-term goals of the Centre in relation to ETS and the wider church and gospel partners.
+The design process began with plenty of research and discussion to gain an understanding of the core ethos and long-term goals of the Centre in relation to ETS, the wider church and gospel partners.

-Blue, purple, indigo and green were chosen as key colours, which work beautifully and cohesively alongside the purple tones of the ETS brand whilst, at the same time, evoke a sense of something fresh, open and new.
+Blue, purple, indigo and green were chosen as key colours, working cohesively alongside the purple tones of the ETS brand whilst at the same time evoking a sense of something fresh, open and new.

 Using this design, we then built a comprehensive responsive website, followed by an introductory brochure.